Ty the Tasmanian Tiger: Plot

+Boss Cass begins mocking Ty as the two engage in a battle atop his mecha, with Ty managing to blow off the head of the mecha.
+Unable to completely destroy the rampaging mecha, Sly suddenly appears, betraying Boss Cass and giving Ty his father's Doomerang.
+Ty then guides the Doomerang to the core of Cass' mecha, destroying it.
+Ty, Sly and Shazza all manage to escape and make it safely down to the surface of Rainbow Cliffs while Cass and the final missing talisman are both forcibly ejected from the ruined mecha.
+Nandu Gili appears and places the final talisman on the pedestal, opening a portal to The Dreaming and freeing Ty's parents, who warmly embrace Ty.
+If the player achieves 100% completion, a post-credits scene plays showing a cybernetic tasmanian tiger closely resembling Ty being activated in a secret facility.

 Development

 Development of Ty the Tasmanian Tiger began in December 2000, originally consisting of five developers at Krome Studios.
 The development team was later expanded to 40 people and also included a quality assurance team of 15 members.
 In designing the 16 large levels, the team drew inspiration from the Australian landscapes.
 According to designer John Passfield, he said that his favorite boomerang in the game was the Kaboomerang.
 The team also implemented real time lighting effects, and Passfield cited that it "affects Ty [throughout the game] and changes the direction of his shadow, plus the world reflects in ice cubes and shiny surfaces" and he also loved the animation system used in the game.
 He also cited that he was proud of the "Emergent Game Play" system used throughout the game, and said that "during focus testing [of the game] it was great when players had 'stumbled across' a new way to solve a problem".

 Ty the Tasmanian Tiger was first announced by Electronic Arts on 10 May 2002, and the game was later unveiled at the 2002 Electronic Entertainment Expo convention to positive response.
 On 17 July 2002, Electronic Arts announced that the game would also be developed for the Xbox.